House Snake Morphs & More

 This hatchling's father is the greenest visible blue eye from that clutch.
 He is possibly hypo too but its hard to tell for sure and hasn't been proven out yet.

 This hatchling's mother was the greenest female of that clutch.
-Their pairing produced a green blue eye, so mom is 100 het blue eye, but in a clutch of only 5, there were no hatchlings I could say with 100% certainty were hypo.
+Their pairing produced a "green" blue eye, so mom is 100 het blue eye, but in a clutch of only 5, there were no hatchlings I could say with 100% certainty were hypo.
 If dad is hypo then the clutch is all 100% het hypo, if not then they still could be carrying the het from either side.
-So its hard to say whether not this hatchling is also hypo (dont think so) or het hypo, or not, but there is definitely a possibility of it.
+So its hard to say whether not this hatchling is also hypo or 66 het hypo, but there is definitely a possibility of it.
 Hope it helps!

 Blue Eyed T- Albino House Snake